All approved contractors must submit backflow test reports by using this link:

 Ordinance 597 - Fireworks Restatement Ordinance

-First Reading - Rezoning northwest corner of Quincy Street and 136th Ave from AG Agricultrual to R-1 Low Density Residential
+Ordinance 598 - Rezoning northwest corner of Quincy Street and 136th Ave from AG Agricultural to R-1 Low Density Residential

-First Reading - Rezoning northwest corner of Quincy Street and 136th Ave from AG Agricultrual to R-2 Moderate Density Residential
+Ordinance 599 - Rezoning northwest corner of Quincy Street and 136th Ave from AG Agricultural to R-2 Moderate Density Residential

 Holland Charter Township has adopted a new ordinance regulating the ignition, discharge, and use of consumer fireworks.
 Please be advised that the use of consumer fireworks are only permitted on the day preceding, the day of, and the day after a national holiday.
 Consumer fireworks may not be discharged during the hours of 1:00 a.m. to 8:00 a.m.
 Please review the Fireworks Ordinance for a complete list of the rules and regulations pertaining to the use of consumer fireworks in Holland Township.